-Co-op Fund - The co-op fund is established when the boards of education of two or more school districts enter into cooperative agreements and maintain joint programs.
+Co-op Fund - The co-op fund is established when the Boards of Education of two or more school districts enter into cooperative agreements and maintain joint programs.
 The revenues necessary to operate a cooperative program can come from federal, state, or local sources, including the individual contributions of participating school districts.
 The expenditures for this fund would consist of those necessary to operate and maintain the joint programs.
-The Alternative Education Program was maintained through the co-op fund.
+The Alternative Education program is operated within the co-op fund.

 Child Nutrition Fund - The child nutrition fund consists of monies derived from federal and state financial assistance and food sales.
 This fund is used to account for the various nutrition programs provided to students.
-The District operates their child nutrition fund program through their general fund.
+The District operates their child nutrition fund program through the general fund.